-15. Power Input Connector (12-pin block)
+18. Power Input Connector (12-pin block)

 This connector connects to a standard 5 Volt power supply.
 To connect the leads from the power supply, ensure first that the power supply is not plugged.
 Most power supplies provide two plugs (P8 and P9), each containing six wires, two of which are black.
-Orient the connectors so that the black wires are located in the middle.
+Orient the connectors so that the black wires are together.